KC-inDomus/home-assistant.io/source/_integrations/zha.markdown

 ### Service `zha.remove`

 This service removes an existing device from the network.
-You can find the IEEE address of the device on the device card of Zigbee devices.
+You can find the IEEE address of the device on the device card of ZigBee devices.
 An example of an IEEE address data parameter format is `00:0d::6f:00:05:7d:2d:34`.

 |  Data | Optional | Description |
 | ---- | ---- | ----------- |